-With the launch of the Code of Practice for Whole Grain Ingredient Content Claims (the Code) GLNC is establishing an industry standard for the use of the word whole grain as two words.
+With the launch of the Code of Practice for Whole Grain Ingredient Content Claims (The Code) GLNC established an industry standard for the use of the word whole grain as two words.
 GLNC decided that it was best for the benefit of multi-national companies that we align with international usage of the term.
 This aligns with other international standards such as the AACC International (AACCI), who have developed an international characterisation for whole grain.
-We acknowledge that the Australian Dietary Guidelines and the Food Standards Code use one word and GLNC will be advocating for the adoption of two words when these documents are next reviewed, including the current P1025 review of the Food Standards Code.
+We acknowledge that the Australian Dietary Guidelines and the Food Standards Code use one word and GLNC will be advocating for the adoption of two words when these documents are reviewed.

 The GLNC requirement for the use of two words in the content claim does not prevent manufacturers from using whole grain as one word when used elsewhere on pack or in advertising, including the name of the product.
 However, GLNC does encourage manufacturers to move towards the use of two words to enhance consistency.

 Yes, whole grains plural may be used as an alternative to whole grain.

 As outlined within the Code of Practice for Whole Grain Ingredient Content Claims (The Code), GLNC recommends manufacturers calculate whole grain content according to the Food Standards Code Standard 1.2.10 and the Food Standard Australia New Zealand (FSANZ) guidance document Percentage Labelling of Food User Guide To Standard 1.2.10 – Characterising Ingredients and Components of Food.
 Guidance on the typical ratio fractions in common cereal grains and a list of grains that may be included in the calculation can be found here.